Macrometacorp/docs/docs/streams/stream-basics/messages.md

 GDN streams has two features, however, that enable you to override this default behavior:

-- Message _retention_ allows you to store messages that have been acknowledged by a consumer.
+- Message _retention_ enables you to store messages that have been acknowledged by a consumer.
-- Message _expiration_ allows you to set a time to live (TTL) for messages that have not yet been acknowledged.
+- Message _expiration_ enables you to set a time to live (TTL) for messages that have not yet been acknowledged.

 All message retention and expiration is managed at the geofabric level.
-You can also add a [message queue](./message-queues/) to a specific stream limit the number of messages in the backlog.
+You can also add a [message queue](./message-queues/index.md) to a specific stream limit the number of messages in the backlog.

 The following diagram illustrates both concepts: